$ aws sts get-caller-identity

 pod to be in a Running state before continuing.

-When the deployment is complete, click route URL for the application, which has a format similar to the following:
+When the deployment is complete, click the route URL for the application, which has a format similar to the following:

-A new tab in your browser opens with a message similar to the following.
+A new tab in your browser opens with a message similar to the following:

 Welcome to your Node.js application on OpenShift